h3xp/RickDangerousUpdate/README.md

 # Easy Installation & Usage (recommended)
 The easiest way to run the updater is to install it on to your RetroPie directly, this will make it available via the Options menu.

-You can now install the updater onto your RetroPie directory using SSH from your personal computer, or directly on your RetroPie.
+You can now install the update tool onto your RetroPie directory using SSH from your personal computer, or directly on your RetroPie.
 (Replace [IP] with the IP address of your RetroPie) (Replace [link] with a URL to the mega storage containing the updates)